 No accidents involving children or pedestrians had occurred within their memories, said numerous individuals with years of residence ranging from 20 to 39.
 A number questioned whether a sidewalk solves a problem mainly created by speeding cars.
 David Grego said that he had never seen a radar trap in the area.
-Even those who live in the area don't drive at reasonable speeds there, he claimed.
-Said Bob Greig, "You don't solve a speeding problem by building sidewalks."
+Even those who live in the area don't drive at reasonable speeds he claimed.
+Said Bob Greig, "You don't solve a speeding problem by building sidenot to build sidewalks but to continue the Greenbelt tradition and link up with the inner walkway system.

-Those opposed to a sidewalk on Northway also spoke of the greater safety offered on the inner walkway system, away from the street and speeding cars.
-Many long-time residents noted that when the Woodland Hills subdivision was built, a decision was made after long discussion not to build sidewalks but to continue the Greenbelt tradition and link up with the inner walkway system.
 Rights-of-way were dedicated for walkways but they are in various states of disrepair.
 One is paved but not discernible, another is wide open but only leads to the woods, others are overgrown and obscured.

+Those opposed to a sidewalk on Northway also spoke of the greater safety offered on the inner walkway system, away from the street and speeding cars.
+Many long-time residents noted that when the Woodland Hills subdivision was built, a decision was made after long discussion soccer practice ends.

 Extensive discussions concerned access to and the extent of the inner walkway system.
 Speakers urged improved signage and clearing of accesses to the existing walkways.
-In addition, citi-zens and council discussed extending the walkway system throughout Woodland Hills.
+In addition, citizens and council discussed extending the walkway system throughout Woodland Hills.
 Inner Walkways Safer?

 But are the inner walkways a safe alternative?
 Again, strong opinions differed.
 Ms. Field and others spoke of the other dangers to children in this day and age and the need for them to remain in public view, not hidden on a path through the woods.
-Julie Greer, soccer commissioner, stated her view that the inner walkways are dangerous for kids on bicycles and on foot after dark, or at dusk when soccer practice ends.
+Julie Greer, soccer commissioner, stated her view that the inner walkways are dangerous for kids on bicycles and on foot after dark, or at dusk when

 Mr. Field expressed his fear that the "inner walkway question will be a trick" to get out of building a sidewalk.
 The inner walkways will not solve the safety problem, he said, because the kids won't use them and will continue to walk on the street.
-Coun-cil member Antoinette Bram, while saying that children should not be walking anywhere in the
+Council member Antoinette Bram, while saying that children should not be walking anywhere in the